Over 13,500 members of a roof-top tent Facebook group were asked why they switched from a soft shell to a hard shell roof-top tent.

-I hope the answers from these seasoned roof-top tent owners will help you make your decision if you are considering the switch or in the process of choosing a roof-top tent.
+I hope the answers from these seasoned roof-top tent owners will help you make your decision if you are considering the switch or if you’re in the process of choosing a roof-top tent. if this article doesn’t answer all your roof-top tent questions.
+Check out the roof-top tent questions and answers page.

 2. Less climbing up and down on the vehicle to deal with setup and takedown.